loqalabs/loqa-meta/community/README.md

 Looking to build or share a skill?
 Visit [Extension Labs](extension-labs/README.md) for templates, best practices, and the community showcase.

+## Partner Outreach

+We’re building relationships with privacy-first and hardware-focused partners.
+See the [Partner Outreach Pipeline](outreach/partner_pipeline.md) for targets, messaging templates, and success metrics.

 ## GitHub Discussions

 Discussions are enabled on both [`loqa-core`](https://github.com/ambiware-labs/loqa-core/discussions) and [`loqa-meta`](https://github.com/ambiware-labs/loqa-meta/discussions).
 Use the following categories when starting new threads: